rawilk/profile-filament-plugin/README.md

 multi-factor authentication, password management, session management, and more.
 A lot of the boilerplate code that is required for these functionalities is taken care of by this plugin.

+Although this package is highly opinionated in how it handles many things, it is still flexible and customizable in most areas.

 ## Installation

 You can install the package via composer: